naist-nlp/mbrs/docs/custom_metric.rst

               """
               return self.scorer.sentence_score(hypothesis, [reference]).score

-4. Register the class to call from CLI.
+4. Register the class to be called from CLI.

    - Just add :code:`@register("ter")` to the class definition.